David Moyo, Background, Career, Videos - Pindula

 |−

-'''David Philani Moyo''' (born 17 December 1994) is a Zimbabwean-born British professional footballer who plays as a forward for Hamilton Academical
+'''David Philani Moyo''' (born 17 December 1994) is a Zimbabwean-born British professional footballer who plays as a forward for Barrow in England after leaving Hamilton

 |+

-'''David Philani Moyo''' (born 17 December 1994) is a Zimbabwean-born British professional footballer who plays as a forward for Hamilton Academical.
+'''David Philani Moyo''' (born 17 December 1994) is a Zimbabwean-born British professional footballer who plays as a forward for Barrow in England after leaving Hamilton .

 ==Career==